St Mary's Church, Astbury: External features

 The churchyard contains 51 gravestones dating from the 17th century.
 The most important monument is the canopied tomb of a member of the Venables family, which dates from the late 13th century; crocketed pinnacles on the canopy date from the 17th century.
 Formerly inside the church, the tomb contains two figures, male and female, with their hands clasped in prayer.
 The only one of its kind in Cheshire, it is listed Grade II*, and is a scheduled monument.
 There are two further notable memorials in the churchyard, one to the north and the other to the south of the Venables tomb.
 Both are in yellow sandstone, date from the medieval period, and include weathered recumbent effigies.
 The one to the north possibly depicts a cleric with his hands in prayer, and the one to the south is a knight in armour with a missing leg.
 The churchyard also contains a sundial, consisting of two octagonal steps that were originally the base of a 16th-century cross supporting an 18th-century octagonal pillar.
 In addition to being listed, it is also a scheduled monument.
 The gateway to the churchyard dates from the 17th century, and consists of a yellow sandstone arch with crocketed pinnacles and a battlemented parapet.
 All of these structures are listed as Grade II.
 The churchyard contains the war graves of 16 British servicemen, 15 of World War I, and one of World War II.
 A yew tree in the churchyard is believed to be over 1,000 years old.

 There is an extension to the burial ground just outside the village on the west side of the A34: 'Astbury Cemetery'.
 This was in use by 1946.

 Assessment

 The church was designated on 14 February 1967 by English Heritage as a Grade I listed building.
 Grade I listing means that the building is acknowledged to be "of exceptional interest, sometimes considered to be internationally important".
 The architectural historian Raymond Richards, writing in 1947, considered it to be one of the most beautiful churches in the county.
 The authors of the Buildings of England series call it "one of the most exciting Cheshire churches".
-Clifton-Taylor includes it in his list of "outstanding" English parish churches.
+Clifton-Taylor includes it in his list of "outstanding" English parish churches, and Simon Jenkins awards it three stars in his book England's Thousand Best Churches.